-Compact-Fit (CF) is a dynamic memory management system that provides strict temporal and spatial (fragmentation) guarantees.
+Compact-Fit (CF) is an explicit, dynamic heap management system that provides strict temporal and spatial (fragmentation) guarantees.
 Allocation as well as deallocation without compaction takes constant time, whereas deallocation with compaction takes linear time in the size of the object.

-To be precise, there are two CF implementations [7], but in this paper we only focus on the more fundamental so-called moving implementation.
+To be precise, there are two CF implementations [9], but in this article we only focus on the more fundamental so-called moving implementation.

 The set-up of CF is as follows: The memory is divided in pages of equal size.
 Each page (in use) contains a certain number of constant-sized page-blocks.
-In total there are finitely many available page-block sizes, which determine to which size-class a page belongs (namely all pages with a given page-block size belong to one size-class).
+In total there are finitely many available page-block sizes, which determine to which sizeclass a page belongs (namely all pages with a given page-block size belong to one size-class).
 The pages are assigned to a size-class only if they are used (non-empty).
 The number of page-blocks π per page in a size-class is therefore determined by the size of a page and the block size.
-The state of a size-class depends on the state of the pages that belong to it and is described by the values of the variable tuple where h is the total number of allocated page-blocks in the size-class (its portion of the heap), n is the number of not-full pages, and for each not-full page i, u_i is the number of used page-blocks in the page.
+The state of a size-class depends on the state of the pages that belong to it and is described by the values of the variable tuple